TRT Kurdî

 TRT Kurdî is the first national television TRT station that broadcasts in the Kurdish dialect of Kurmanji and in Zazaki.
-On the channels sixth anniversary it changed its name from TRT 6 into TRT Kurdi.
+On the channel's sixth anniversary it changed its name from TRT 6 into TRT Kurdi.
 A 2018 survey of 393 Kurdish individuals from both southeastern and western regions of Turkey found that 59% did not trust the news reporting of TRT Kurdî.
 The study indicated that individuals who primarily identified as Kurdish were more likely to view the channel critically, particularly in regard to its news content, while those who identified primarily as Sunni Muslims tended to have a more favorable view of the channel.

 Opening and objective

 The ban on the Kurdish language in Turkey was lifted in 2001 and legal barriers to broadcast in the language were removed the following year.
 In 2004, new regulations were passed, following which TRT was allowed to broadcast 30 minutes in Kurdish.
 Turkish Radio and Television Corporation subsequently broadcast programs in Kurdish with limited duration.
 These limitations were later removed and TRT 6 was launched in 2009, which researcher Mesut Yeğen argues was the result of an understanding that Turkey had failed at assimilating its Kurdish minority.
 Both the Nationalist Movement Party and Republican People's Party were against this initiative and anti-Kurdish sentiment rose among Turkish nationalists.

 In addition, an unofficial aim of the channel was to reduce the influence of Roj TV, which was regarded as PKK's main broadcast channel.
 Unlike Roj TV and other diasporic Kurdish channels, the objective of TRT Kurdî was not to serve Kurdish political nor cultural empowerment, as researcher Esra Arsan furthermore writes:

 In the case of TRT 6, Kurdish culture can only exist within the context of the Turkish state, and Kurdish culture is inferior to the larger political framework of the ‘mosaic republic’ in which all citizens are Turkish in the first place.